 Our Board is currently composed of four members.
-We have determined that the following three directors qualify as independent: James P. Geiskopf, Kenneth S. Cragun, and Edmund C. Moy.
-We determined that Rory J. Cutaia, our Chairperson, President, Chief Executive Officer and Secretary, is not independent due to his employment relationship with the Company.
-The Board evaluates the independence of each nominee for election as a director of our Company in accordance with the Nasdaq Listing Rules
+We have determined that the following three directors qualify as independent: James P. Geiskopf, Kenneth S. Cragun, and Edmund C Moy.
+We determined that Mr. Cutaia, our Chairman of the Board, President, Chief Executive Officer and Secretary, is not independent.
+We evaluated independence in accordance with the rules of Nasdaq and the SEC.
+Messrs.
+Geiskopf, Moy and Cragun also serve on our Audit, Compensation, Governance and Nominating, and Risk and Disclosure Committees.
+The Board evaluates the independence of each nominee for election as a director of our Company in accordance with the Nasdaq Listing Rules.